AscensionGameDev/Intersect-Documentation/astro/src/content/docs/nl/api/v1/endpoints/chat.md

 **Notes**

 * Target is used for quickly adding friends or issuing administrative actions.
-For example, if the admin panel is open, and a chat message is clicked, the target (if provided) will auto populate in the admin panel's target box for quickly banning, muting, warping, etc.  In most cases Target should be omitted or left as null.
+For example, if the admin panel is open and a chat message is clicked, the target (if provided) will auto populate in the admin panel's target box for quick admin actions (e.g. banning, muting, warping).
+In most cases Target should be omitted or left as null.

 ---